ansible/ansible/docs/docsite/rst/windows_winrm.rst

 Authentication Options
 ``````````````````````
 When connecting to a Windows host, there are several different options that can be used
 when authentication with an account.
+The authentication type may be set on inventory
+hosts or groups with the ``ansible_winrm_transport`` variable.

 The following matrix is a high level overview of the options: